silverstar194/NanoOnTap/README.md

 * Number of Action(s) from or from a Nano account is below account Nano send/receive transferred limit
 * The highest priority Action Set on the device to met all the above criteria is executed.
 Only a single action set is ever executed per device token interaction.

-## Flow State Programming
+### Flow State Programming API
-A flow state can be reprogrammed in real time using below API calls.
+Each flow state component has a corresponding POST endpoint allows for adding, removing and updating the flow state objects.
+Please see additional wiki pages for specifics.
 This allows dynamic updates to your defined system.

 ### Example Scenario
 Bob uses his Token to interact with a Device to send 1 Nano in order to enter a raffle.
 Bob's token can now be reprogrammed to remove the Action Policy allowing Bob to trigger any additional 1 Nano Actions.